-Being inspired by others’ work is intrinsic to the creative process.
+Being inspired by other works is intrinsic to the creative process.
 Musicians often use other works to create new compositions, public performances, and recordings.
 It’s important not to assume that you can freely use other works.
 Here are some important copyright principles to keep in mind.

 Generally, to use the sound recordings or musical works of another artist, you must:

-- Use work that is already in the public domain.
+- Use a work that is already in the public domain.

 - Get permission from the copyright holder directly, or license the work according to the terms set by the licensing contract.

-- Rely on a statutory limitation to the exclusive rights, such as fair use or the section 115 license for musical works.
+- Rely on a statutory limitation or exception, such as fair use or the section 115 license for musical works.

 - There’s no hard and fast minimum amount of music you can use without getting permission when you need it.

-- When you plan to use someone else’s work, for example when recording a cover song, always compare all of your intended uses with the exclusive rights of copyright and make sure you are lawfully engaging in each use.
+- When you plan to use someone else’s work, for example when recording a cover song, always compare all of your intended uses with the rights of the other work's rightsholder and make sure you are lawfully engaging in each use.